 This is the fifth blog in a five-part series on the state of the healthcare workforce.

-Blog #1: 4 Immediate interventions every leader should consider; Blog #2: Tackling workplace violence and compassion fatigue in healthcare; Blog #3: Creating a sense of belonging—the secret weapon for reducing first-year nursing turnover; Blog #4: 3 steps to avert physician and nurse suicide
+Blog #1: 4 Immediate interventions every leader should consider; Blog #2: Tackling workplace violence and compassion fatigue in healthcare; Blog #3: How to reduce nurse turnover in first-year nurses; Blog #4: 3 steps to avert physician and nurse suicide

 Although teamwork has been central to healthcare organizations' ability to deliver safe, quality care for years, COVID-19 has amplified the need for coordinating care across teams, care settings, and clinical specialties.
 As caregivers strive to keep up with high volumes, staffing shortages, continually evolving clinical knowledge, and the potential for long-term COVID co-morbidities (long COVID), they will need to collaborate even more to ensure optimal care across the continuum during the pandemic.